Spread change with the Thousand Sons and our guide to their 10th Edition Warhammer 40k codex, how-to-play strategies, index changes, and rules review!

 - Then, roll 2D6 for each model trying to do its psychic party trick.

-If you roll doubles or triples, the model takes D3 mortal wounds—because messing with the warp is dangerous, kids.
+If you roll doubles or triples, the model takes D3 mortal wounds, because messing with the warp is dangerous, kids.

 If they survive the mind-melting experience and roll equal to or above the Warp Charge value, boom, the Ritual goes off.

-The Psychic Buffet (aka Rituals):
+The Core Thousand Sons Rules (aka Rituals):

 - Destiny’s Ruin (WC 5)You mess with one enemy unit’s aim.
 Anytime your Thousand Sons shoot at them, if they roll a 1 to hit, they re-roll it.
 If you supercharge this spell (rolling a 10+), you get to re-roll the whole Hit roll instead of just 1s.